-Green Shoots recently received funding from The HEAD Foundation to expand its project ‘Agricultural Skills for Public Schools,’ or ‘ASPUS.’
+Green Shoots recently received funding from The HEAD Foundation to expand its project ‘Agricultural Skills for Public Schools,’.
 This project aims to improve agriculture skills of students by training teachers to cultivate vegetable gardens with students, and encouraging the students to sell these vegetables for additional pocket money.

 Investing in agricultural skills and community leadership can mitigate the negative effects of the rural exodus and show young people that agricultural businesses and a rural economy can be a viable option for their livelihoods

-The students are being trained in an education centre, or one of 42 schools (35 primary schools, six secondary schools and one high school) in Odar Meanchey, a rural province in Northwest Cambodia 40 kilometres from the border with Thailand.
-These schools are all public schools.
+The students are being trained in an education centre, one of 42 public schools (35 primary schools, six secondary schools and one high school) in Odar Meanchey, a rural province in Northwest Cambodia 40 kilometres from the border with Thailand.

-The expected impact of ASPUS can be divided in three main areas:
+The expected impact of the programme can be divided in three main areas:

 - Social Development through knowledge sharing, leadership and skills development, and community capacity-building;